j-andrews7/Pipelines/Documentation/ChIP_Seq_Pipeline.md

 ```

 #### 4.)
 Interpret your results.
 Read the report, learn the metrics, and determine if your samples are of good quality.
-I pay particular attention to `RiP%` (Reads in Peaks) metric, which is a good measure of enrichmentIf any need to be resubmitted for sequencing, now's the time.
+I pay particular attention to `RiP%` (Reads in Peaks) metric, which is a good measure of enrichment.
+If any need to be resubmitted for sequencing, now's the time.
 Save this so you can include some QC figures in the supplement of your fascinating future paper.

 ---